 Does the seven day cycle operate off-earth?

-Dayology is the study of the seven days of the week and how their seven energies affect the lifeforms of this planet.
-Granted this vantage point operates somewhat below the daily consciousness of the average person.
-At the same time social research has revealed definite seven-fold patterns in human behavior.
+Dayology is the study of the seven days of the week and how their seven different energies affect the lifeforms of this planet.
+Granted this vantage point operates somewhat beyond the daily consciousness of the average person.
+At the same time social research has revealed numerous seven-fold patterns in human behavior.
 This means that our understandings of the seven day cycle are more or less held unconsciously.
 We are fish in water.

-According to Dayology principles Monday is the beginning of the work week and it sets the pace for the next six days.
-Procedures set forth on Monday flow smoothly with small course corrections along the way.
+Several world religions view Sunday as the beginning of the seven day cycle.
+Even so Monday is the beginning of the work week and it sets the pace for the next six days.
+The procedures set forth on Monday flow smoothly with small course corrections along the way.
 Tuesday is the day of direct movement and action.
-It pushes the interests of Monday forward.
-Wednesday is the day of evaluating the progress of the previous two days.
-Many efficient operations are deliberately planned to peak at this time without the guidance of Dayology.
+Wednesday and Thursday are the days of evaluating the progress of the previous two days.
+Friday tends to be more social and expansive.
+Saturday is

 For the past several decades social research has shown that the most office work is accomplished on the first three days of the week and productivity slows down radically on Thursday and Friday.
 Saturday and Sunday follow with time allotted to personal relaxation and social relationships.
 While any operation is free to act outside the weekly cycle, there are certainly benefits in doing so, See our Dayology feature – The Best Day to Get Things Done.

 But back to space …… It is through the daily axial rotation of Earth that we track the weekly cycle.
 Every seven rotations we begin a new cycle or week.
 There have been experiments with weeks of varying lengths from three days to ten.
-For some explicable reason the peoples of the four directions of our planet have decided upon the seven day week.
-Right now this method of time keeping is practiced universally, except in the practice of several religions.
+For some explicable reason the peoples of the of our planet have decided to live within a seven day week.
+Right now this method of time keeping is practiced universally, except in the practice of several different faiths.

 The Space Station revolves around our planet and interacts closely with human activity.
 It is not clear how time will be experienced or measured when humans reside on the Moon, Mars and beyond.
 We do not know how living in space will affect human physiology or consciousness.
 Will humans impose the seven-day cycle on our new surroundings or will we adapt to the inherent time patterns of these new worlds?